reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

 To read more about method reference please look at the [docs](https://docs.oracle.com/javase/tutorial/java/javaOO/methodreferences.html).
 ### Default Methods
-Let us imagine that we have a simple `log(String message)` that prints log messages on invocation.
+Let us imagine that we have a simple method `log(String message)` that prints log messages on invocation.
 We realized that we want to provide timestamps to messages so that logs are easily searchable.
 We don't want our clients to break after we introduce this change.
-#### Usecase showcase
+#### Usecase
-For that scenario, we can use `default methods`. `Default methods` allow us to fall back to default implementation if a developer didn't provide the implementation in the class.
+For that scenario, we can use default methods.
+Default methods allow us to fall back to a default implementation if a developer didn't provide the implementation in the class.

 Let us see how our contract looks:
 ```java